mapsync/stanford-advisory/src/pages/blog/2019-09-09-construction-areas.md

 ---
 # Current Construction Areas:

-* As of 10/15/19 Construction crews are working on Southwood.
+* As of 11/13/19 Construction crews are working:

+Entrance to O'Reillys

+Darst Street/78

+Oakview/150

+Cutoff Street

 Please slow down and be cautious in these areas.